RubyHabits/rubyhabits.github.io-old/source/_posts/2015-02-08-ruby-habits-1st-edition.markdown

 <img src="/images/rochus-park.jpg">

 Rochuspark is a great space, part of the Konnex communities, run by Michael Pöll.
-We're fortunate to have given the large meeting room to hold this first meetup.
-We hope you like the space as much as we do!
+We're very grateful to have been given the large meeting room to hold this first meetup.

 [<img src="/images/RochusParkLocation.png">](https://goo.gl/maps/nISxd)